 - Our how to smoke salmon post is wildly popular!

-- Smoked baked potatoes are the best side dish ever.
+Smoked baked potatoes are the best side dish ever.
 Cheap as ever but with an amazing flavor with sea salt on the outside.

-- Smoked pork recipe with apples are fab + brats on the grill when you have a bunch of people over.
+Smoked pork recipe with apples are fab + brats on the grill when you have a bunch of people over.

 - You’ve gotta try Smoked hatch chiles to put on top of burgers

 - Look at our Smoked bacon wrapped pork chops above!